Matthew-Taber/ss-docs/security-hardening/enabling-common-criteria-security-hardening/index.md

 ### Audience

 This document is for administrators who are responsible for installing, configuring, and operating enterprise infrastructure for their organization.
-To use this guide, you must have knowledge of your organization’s network infrastructure and applicable policies.
+To use this guide, you must have knowledge of your organization's network infrastructure and applicable policies.
 In addition, you must have administrative access to configure your operational environment.

 ### What Is Common Criteria?